Antique sculpture "Daikoku"

 - In section:

-- furniture and décor in oriental style, decor items, sculpture, bronze sculpture, miscellaneous, статуэтки, gifts
+- sculpture, bronze sculpture, furniture and décor in oriental style, decor items, miscellaneous, статуэтки, gifts

-- Material:
+- Materials:

 - Bronze